ksu-cs-textbooks/cis301/content/5-chapter/5_4-multQuant.md

 ## Mixed quantifiers

 Now, we will turn to examples that mix universal and existential quantifiers.
-We will see below that quantifier order matters in this case, so it is safest to translate such statements using embedded quantifiiers.
-The embedded form can be tricky to write, so we will see a way to systematically translate any statement that needs multiple quantifiers into predicate logic (using Aristotlian form).
+We will see below that quantifier order matters in this case, so it is safest to translate such statements using embedded quantifiers.
+The embedded form can be tricky to write, so we will see a way to systematically translate any statement that needs multiple quantifiers into predicate logic (using Aristotelian form).

 ### Systematic translation